solivr/tf-crnn/README.md

 This version uses the `tf.estimator.Estimator` to build the model.

+### Installation
+`tf_crnn` uses tensorflow-gpu v1.4.1 (so CUDA 8.0 and cuDNN v6.0 should be installed).

+Before using `tf_crnn` it is recommended to create a virtual environment (python 3.5).
+Then, run `python setup.py install` to install the package and its dependencies.

 ### Contents
-* `src/model.py` : definition of the model
+* `tf_crnn/model.py` : definition of the model
-* `src/data_handler.py` : functions for data loading, preprocessing and data augmentation
+* `tf_crnn/data_handler.py` : functions for data loading, preprocessing and data augmentation
-* `src/config.py` : `class Params` manages parameters of model and experiments
+* `tf_crnn/config.py` : `class TrainingParams` and `class Params` manage parameters of training, model and experiments
-* `src/decoding.py` : helper fucntion to transform characters to words
+* `tf_crnn/decoding.py` : helper fucntion to transform characters to words
-* `train.py` : script to launch for training the model, more info on the parameters and options inside
+* `train.py` : script to launch to train the model, more info on the parameters and options inside
 * `export_model.py`: script to export a model once trained, i.e for serving
-* Extra : `hlp/numbers_mnist_generator.py` : generates a sequence of digits to form a number using the MNIST database
+* Extra : `tf_crnn/hlp/numbers_mnist_generator.py` : generates a sequence of digits to form a number using the MNIST database
-* Extra : `hlp/csv_path_convertor.py` : converts a csv file with relative paths to a csv file with absolute paths
+* Extra : `tf_crnn/hlp/alphabet_helpers.py` : helpers to generate a lookup table alphabet

+## TODO
 ### How to train a model
 The main script to launch is `train.py`.
 To train the model, you should input a csv file with each row containing the filename of the image (full path) and its label (plain text) separated by a delimiting character (let's say ';') :